Roaming at Smith Rock State Park

 On a blazing hot Sunday several weeks ago, I visited one of the most amazing spots in Central Oregon, a state park called Smith Rock State Park.
 It’s a haven for rock climbers, as tall cliff faces shoot into the air at steep angles and varying sizes.
 For hikers like me, it’s a spot of sagebrush steppe with meandering trails and an array of plants and critters that can keep one occupied all day.
 It was a beautiful day in the rocks and always an education: as I sat on a sun-baked rock enjoying my lunch, I glanced down to see that I had chosen a spot which ants had chosen long before me.
 I’d disturbed their home, and they were haphazardly scurrying across both of my feet and up my legs.
 I leapt into the air, squawking and dancing and stomping like a madwoman.
 It’s a shame I don’t have it on video.
 After apologizing profusely for killing several of their tribesmen in my surprise and panic, I offered them a hunk of my lunch.
 They examined it and, after deeming it unworthy, returned to their subterranean home.
 Apparently ants don’t care for fried fish.

 Posted on June 7, 2012, in Roaming and tagged botanical, flower, hiking, landscape, mountain mahogany, naturalist, nature, nature photography, oregon, oregon grape, outdoors, photography, photos, plants, smith rock, state park, steppe, trees, wilderness.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Roaming at Smith Rock State Park.